Week 1 (11 September):

 - The ‘My Take-aways from the Course’-test is online on Brightspace from the 30th October to the 6th of November.
 Don’t forget to complete it, as it is part of your final grade for this course.
 You will not get a separate grade or feedback for this ‘Take Aways’ test.

-- This is a good time to lay out a strategy for the remainder of your content production.
-It is also a good moment to get back and improve your previous blogs with your growing understanding of how WordPress works.
+- This is a good time to work on your podcast or video essay.
+It is also a good moment to finish up any remaining blogs or get back and improve your previous blogs with your growing understanding of how blogging and WordPress works.

 - Fun: Spend a day offline!